Travel hacking is a concept I've been aware of for much of my travel blogging career.

 - Priority Pass Select access to over 1,000 airport lounges worldwide

-- $100 travel credit toward Global Entry application fee (if you're an American who hasn't already signed up for Global Entry and TSA Pre-check, make it a priority in 2019, it's a huge time saver)
+- $100 travel credit toward Global Entry application fee (if you're an American who hasn't already signed up for Global Entry and TSA Pre-check, make it a priority, it's a huge time saver)

-To earn the bonus, you have to spend $4,000 in the first three months and pay the $450 annual fee.
+You must spend $4,000 in the first three months and pay the $550 annual fee to earn the bonus.

-The $450 annual fee sounds painful, I know, but if you subtract the $300 credit toward travel expenses, you're only looking at a net cost of $150.
+I know the $550 annual fee sounds painful, but if you subtract the $300 credit toward travel expenses, you're only looking at a net cost of $250.

 For me, the lounge access alone has made it worthwhile, let alone the two free flights I've redeemed so far.